OctopusDeploy/docs/docs/getting-started/index.md

 You now have your first project and are ready to define your deployment process.

 :::Success
-To learn more about how projects, variables and various settings, please refer to the [projects documentation](/docs/projects/index.md).
+To learn more about projects, variables and various settings, please refer to the [projects documentation](/docs/projects/index.md).
 :::

 ### Deployment process